 - Reflect on your own attitudes and approaches to inclusivity when volunteering.

 This course has been co-authored by Cerian Angharad, Director of See-Science, which runs the STEM Ambassador Hub in Wales.
-Nabih Asif, STEM Ambassador Coordinator, will guide you through the course.
-The course will be supported by Nabih in the discussions until 16 August 2019.
+She will also be guiding you through the course.
+The course will be supported by Cerian in the discussions until 20 October 2019.

-If you’re new to online learning, or new to FutureLearn, you may find the How it works guide helpful.
-The Crowdsourced Guide to Learning and Six tips and tools for social learning on FutureLearn may also be of interest.
+If you’re new to online learning or new to FutureLearn, you may find the How it works guide helpful.
+The Crowdsourced Guide to Learning and Five tips and tools for social learning on FutureLearn may also be of interest.

 Tasks and discussions